KentRiggs/hkk-p3-project/README.md

 **Overview**

-This project is a Python application designed to showcase the skills and topics learned in phase 3 of the Flatiron School.
-It includes an Object-Relational Mapping (ORM) system for database management and a Command-Line Interface (CLI) for user interaction.
+This project is a Python application designed to showcase the skills and topics learned in phase 3 of the Flatiron School Software Engineering program.
+This includes an Object-Relational Mapping (ORM) system for database management and a Command-Line Interface (CLI) for user interaction.

-The application allows users to play a game where they question NPCs via a CLI in the terminal to arrive at an accusation hopefully correctly deducing which of the NPCs is the killer to win the game.
+The application allows users to play a game where they question NPCs via a CLI in the terminal to arrive at an accusation, hopefully correctly, by deducing which of the NPCs is the killer to win the game.
 Players are only afforded one guess.
 Choose wisely!

 **Deliverables Met:**